ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 One advantage of the C BLAS binding is that it works for both row-major and column-major matrix data layouts.
-Native multidimensional arrays in C and C++ have row major layout, but the BLAS' Fortran binding only accepts column-major matrices.
+Native multidimensional arrays in C and C++ have row-major layout, but the BLAS' Fortran binding only accepts column-major matrices.
 If users want code that works for both the Fortran and C BLAS interfaces, they will need to use column-major matrices.
 The Standard Library